Leaflet: information for the user

 Warnings and precautions

-This risk is higher when using high doses and prolonged treatments, in patients with a history of peptic ulcer disease, and in elderly patients.
-In these cases, your doctor will consider the possibility of associating a stomach protector medication.
+This risk is greater when high doses and prolonged treatments are used, in patients with a history of peptic ulcer, and in elderly patients.
+In these cases, your doctor will consider the possibility of associating a stomach-protecting medicine.

-Signs of allergic reaction to ibuprofen, such as respiratory problems, swelling of the face and neck region (angioedema), and chest pain, have been reported with ibuprofen.
-Stop using Dalsy immediately and contact your doctor or emergency medical services immediately if you observe any of these signs.
+With ibuprofen, signs of allergic reaction to this medicine have been reported, such as respiratory problems, swelling of the face and neck area (angioedema), and chest pain.
+Stop using Dalsy immediately and contact your doctor or the medical emergency service immediately if you observe any of these signs.

 Skin reactions

-Severe skin reactions, such as exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms (DRESS syndrome), generalized acute pustular psoriasis (PEGA), have been reported in association with ibuprofen treatment.
-Discontinue Dalsy treatment and seek medical attention immediately if you notice any of the symptoms related to these severe skin reactions described in section 4.
+Severe skin reactions have been reported, such as exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms (DRESS), and acute generalized exanthematous pustulosis (AGEP), in association with ibuprofen treatment.
+Discontinue treatment with Dalsy and seek medical attention immediately if you notice any of the symptoms related to these severe skin reactions described in section 4.

-You should inform your doctor or pharmacist before taking Dalsy if:
+You should discuss your treatment with your doctor or pharmacist before taking Dalsy if:

 Children and adolescents